mhstnsc/knowledge-base-articles/adventures/Equipment.md

 # Winter camping

-  - Sleeping bags
+  - Sleeping bags.
     According to weather history (see resources) the temperature on santis (2500m) peaks at -15 but is around -11.
+    Pay attention to the width, if there is too much space inside it won't be as warm as a snug fit
     * Western Mountaineering Kodiak - very wide girth, -11 comfort
     * Western Mountaineering Lynx MF - a bit narrow girth, -18 comfort (probably), big volume 18l, 1.5kg
     * (selected for the small size)  Mountain Hardwear Phantom -18 - narrow girth, -11 comfort, 9l packed, 1.2 kgweb